osmphp-archived/framework-docs/mustache-templates.md

     **Note**.
 AJAX Mustache template are not wrapped into `<script>` element and their `</script>` elements don't have to be escaped with `@`.

-3. Use the template in JavaScript by the ID you used in `templates.add()` call:
+3. Use the template in JavaScript by its ID:

         import templates from 'Osm_Framework_Js/vars/templates';
         import Mustache from 'mustache';